nhtzr/css-only-menu/README.md

 css-only-menu
 =============

-CSS menu lifted from http://medialoot.com/preview/css-only-navigation-menu/index.html with some changes
+CSS menu lifted from [here](http://medialoot.com/preview/css-only-navigation-menu/index.html).

+It has been modified mainly in order to be completely local.